neoclide/redismru.vim/Readme.md

 It works for neovim and vim with `has('job')` (there's bug for vim on the callback support, so it's not working).

+Redismru also perform MRU list load on CursorHold, this makes work with multiply vim instances easier.

 ![redismru](https://chemzqm.me/images/02-23/redismru.jpg)

 **Note**, async file load at startup and would cost 10~100ms, you